 _APP_SMTP_SECURE - SMTP secure connection protocol.
 Empty by default, change to ‘tls’ if running on a secure connection.

 _APP_SMTP_USERNAME - SMTP server user name.
 Empty by default.

 _APP_SMTP_PASSWORD - SMTP server user password.
 Empty by default.

 Remove the Default SMTP Container

 As mentioned above, the Appwrite default setup includes the Appwrite default SMTP container.
 Now that you are using your own SMTP server setting, you don’t need it anymore.
-Just remove the SMTP container from your docker-compose.yml file:
+Just remove the SMTP container and relevant dependencies from your docker-compose.yml file: